blargoner/jshue/README.md

 user.setLightState(1, { on: true }).then( data => { /* ... */ })
 ```

-For more details, see the source code. jsHue's object interface maps direclty to the API, so it is very straightforward to use.
+For more details, see the source code. jsHue's object interface maps directly to the API, so it is very straightforward to use.

-# Contributors
+## Contributors